-Class Title: EDU 118 Principles & Practices of

-class file. the Instructional Assistant
+EDU 118 Principles & Practices of the Instructional Assistant

-Prerequisites: None

-Corequisites: DRE 097
+Corequisites: Take One: DRE 097, ENG 002, or

-Class Lab Clinical Credit

-3 0 0 3

 This course covers the instructional assistant's role in the educational system.
-Emphasis is placed on history of education, professional responsibilities and ethics. culturally. linguistically, and ability diverse learners, communication skills with children, families, and colleagues, and understanding of evidencedbased instructional strategies.
-Upon completion. students should be able to identify professional responsibilities and ethical conduct in school settings, describe effective communication strategies, and explain evidence-based instructional strategies based on formative assessment.
+Emphasis is placed on history of education, professional responsibilities and ethics, culturally, linguistically, and ability diverse learners, communication skills with children, families, and colleagues, and understanding of evidenced-based instructional strategies.
+Upon completion, students should be able to identify professional responsibilities and ethical conduct in school settings, describe effective communication strategies, and explain evidence-based instructional strategies based on formative assessment.